-ApexSQL Complete is a free add-in for SSMS and Visual Studio that speeds up coding and improve productivity using features such as SQL snippets, auto-replacements, auto-inserting statements and more.
+ApexSQL Complete is add-in for SSMS and Visual Studio that speeds up coding and improve productivity using features such as SQL snippets, auto-replacements, auto-inserting statements and more.

 One of the many features is the Results search that allows to search for matching strings, wild cards, and regular expressions in current grid, selection or across all result grids.

 The Results search feature is accessible via ApexSQL Complete main menu, by clicking the Results search option, or by activating it with the shortcut Ctrl+Q, Ctrl+R on the keyboard:

 Another way to access the feature is via the right-click menu in the Results grid by clicking the Results search command in the context menu:

 Make sure that a query is executed, before accessing the Results search feature.
 Otherwise, a pop-up message is displayed informing to execute a query first, like the one bellow:

 Let’s start with a simple example.
 The AdventureWorks2014 database is used for every example in this article.

 A set of results is returned from a simple Select query:

 SELECT a.AddressLine1, a.City FROM Person.Address a